Skip to content

 Industry Expertise

 Students can hear from guest speakers who share their industry expertise and professional practice experience.
-Recent speakers have included Senior Director Marketing Effectiveness at Mars, Advertising Strategist at Spindogs, Account Manager at VCCP, and VP Global Insights & Analytics at McDonalds.
+Recent speakers have included a Senior Director Marketing Effectiveness at Mars, an Advertising Strategist at Spindogs, an Account Manager at VCCP, and a VP Global Insights and Analytics at McDonalds.
 We also offer talks and webinars from the Chartered Institute of Marketing.

 How you are assessed